AdamDHines/sptPALM-Analysis/README.md

 This code is licensed under the [MIT License](https://choosealicense.com/licenses/mit/)

-If you use this code (verbatim or modified) in your publication, please cite the following publication:
+If you use this code (verbatim or modified) in your work, please cite the following publication:
 * [Hines, AD. & van Swinderen, B. 2021 eNeuro 8(3)](https://www.eneuro.org/content/8/3/ENEURO.0057-21.2021)

 ## Setup and installation